Elon Musk anticipated renderings of the first commercial station built under Las Vegas by his tunnel company, The Boring Company.

 A prototype of the system was first demonstrated in 2018 and the first commercial system will be open by the end of the year.
 It will offer passengers a way to travel a kilometer in 2 minutes.
 At 60km per hour, without traffic lights and with a straight road it would take a minute, you will think.
 Not in the traffic of the Las Vegas Convention Center.
 In that area, with traffic it sometimes takes up to an hour to cover one kilometer.
 Do you understand what is wrong with our transportation?

-In the image a sort of parking lot with several Tesla Model 3s parked, and a display showing the time and order in which each electric vehicle will start.
+In the image a sort of parking lot with several Tesla Model 3s parked, and a display that shows the time and order in which each electric vehicle will start.
 The touch of class?
-The poster on the wall of the station with the popular Las Vegas maxim: "What happens here stays here."
+The poster on the wall of the station with the popular Las Vegas maxim: "What happens here, stays here".
 On the contrary: The Boring Company wants to spread its model far beyond Las Vegas.

 Already in the city of the game, however, 3 stations are available